MonaKheirieh/HR-AI-Analytics-Assistant_n8n-Automation/README.md

 The main goal is to provide a natural-language interface between HR users and organizational knowledge sources, reducing the need for manual document search, query writing, or dashboard navigation.

+This project is built on a fully fictional HR dataset and documents, and is not affiliated with any real organization.

 ### 🏗️ Final Architecture

 The final workflow contains two main paths: